 Pretty strong statement, huh?

-In this episode he explains how artifical light directly impacts circadian rhythm and how light at night can suppress melatonin production.
+In this episode he explains how artificial light directly impacts circadian rhythm and how light at night can suppress melatonin production.

 Children and Sleep